ibm-cloud-docs/security-compliance/architecture-workload-isolation.md

 ## {{site.data.keyword.compliance_short}} workload isolation
 {: #workload-isolation}

 Each regional deployment of the {{site.data.keyword.compliance_short}} serves multiple tenants and can be accessed through public endpoints.
 By default, all data at rest is encrypted by IBM keys, but you can [bring your own keys](/docs/security-compliance?topic=security-compliance-mng-data).
-Data in trasit is encrypted by using TLS.
+Data in transit is encrypted by using TLS.
 Your data is isolated from other customer's data but does share the same physical resources such as CPU, memory, and I/O devices.